scottvr/phart/README.md

 trick as amusing as I did.

 There is a Gallery of some of the visualization capabilities native(-ish) to NetworkX using matplotlib and GraphViz, and  maybe some other tools.
-Among the things in that Gallery I found was this demonstration of ["Rainbow Coloring"](https://networkx.org/documentation/stable/auto_examples/drawing/plot_rainbow_coloring.html) that shows this neat image, which I will reproduce by way of a screenshot of their website, logo in full view.
+Among the things in that Gallery I found was this demonstration of ["Rainbow Coloring"](https://networkx.org/documentation/stable/auto_examples/drawing/plot_rainbow_coloring.html) that shows this neat image, which I will reproduce by way of a screenshot of their website:

 <img width="800" height="800" alt="nx-rainbow-graph-screenshot" src="https://github.com/user-attachments/assets/ce5aea65-c086-48ae-9c4d-b2dc324b1da7" />